mrsilver76/listporter/README.md

-# Plex Playlist Uploader (PlexPU)
+# ListPorter
-_A cross-platform command-line tool (Windows, Linux, macOS) for uploading standard or extended `.m3u` audio playlists to Plex Media Server.
+_A cross-platform command-line tool (Windows, Linux, macOS) for importing standard or extended `.m3u` audio playlists to Plex Media Server.
 Supports path rewriting, selective updates and optional mirroring of playlists._

 > [!TIP]
 > Using iTunes on Windows?
 [TuneLift](https://github.com/mrsilver76/tunelift) makes it easy to export your iTunes playlists to `.m3u` files.